xsscx/xnuimagefuzzer/README.md

 - Crash Analysis

 ## Background
 I had been using Jackalope for Fuzzing and to confirm that it could find easy to identify Bugs.
-Looking deeper at Jackalope, I found minor AUF, OOB, NPTR that impacted some results given the Seeding.
+Looking deeper at Jackalope, I found minor UAF, OOB, NPTR that impacted some results given the Seeding.
 I wrote this Objective-C XNU Image Fuzzer for A/B Testing along side Jackalope.
-The Results were so Interesting I increased this Fuzzer Scope, enjoy!
+The Results were so Interesting I increased this Fuzzer Scope.

+You can use Jackalope with the Example Code provided in my macOS Research Repo for Imageio [https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/ios-image-fuzzer-example.m].

 This Project is for anyone wanting to Learn Objective-C or XNU Image Fuzzing.

-You can use Jackalope with the Example code provided in my macOS Research Repo in Imageio [https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/ios-image-fuzzer-example.m], and have your own Code running a XNU Image Fuzzer to expand your horizons.

-If you have Questions, then Open an Issue.
+I Ported my C++ Code to Objective-C. If you have Questions, then Open an Issue.

+The example Code provides the ability to change a few Numbers in a Function() and further Modify the Program Behavior, perhaps you will get a good Crash.

+For Crash Analysis, consider Reading https://srd.cx/xnu-crash-analysis/ and dor arm64e Pointer Authentication Crashes, consider Reading https://srd.cx/possible-pointer-authentication-failure-data-abort/ for a quick snapshot of what may be Signal, or Noise.

 ### XNU Image Fuzzer Pictures
 - XNU Image Fuzzer Xcode Sample 1